-Upon your termination of employment, your participation in the DCFSA will cease, and no further salary redirection contributions will be contributed on your behalf.
+Upon your termination of employment, your participation in the DCFSA will cease, and no further salary reduction contributions will be made to your DCFSA.
 However, you will be able to request reimbursement for qualifying dependent care expenses incurred during the remainder of the month from the balance remaining in your DCFSA at the time of termination of employment.
 You must submit claims within 90 days after the end of the Plan Year in which termination occurs.